radiant-rstats/radiant.design/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have fixed the url for http://listofrandomnames.com.
-This version is dependent on the new version of radiant.data that was accepted yesterday.
+In this version is addressed a function clash with `rlang` (i.e., `is_empty`) and made adjustments to work with the latest version of `shiny` and `bootstrap4`

 ## Test environments

-* local OS X install, R 3.6.3
-* local Windows install, R 3.6.3
+* local Ubuntu 20.04 install, R 4.1.0
-* Ubuntu "trusty" (on travis-ci), R oldrel, release, and devel
+* local Ubuntu 20.04 through WSL2, R 4.0.5
-* win-builder
+* win-builder (devel)

 ## R CMD check results